-When you get set up with a zero fee processor, the company will configure your terminal to add a surcharge up to 4% to your customer's total.
-Note that surcharging (and thus zero fee processing) is not permitted in certain states, and does not apply to debit transactions, even when "run as credit."
-If you're in a state that prohibits surcharges, you will not be able to use zero fee-style processing.
+When you get set up with a zero fee processor, the company will configure your terminal to add a surcharge up to 4% to your customer’s total.
+Note that surcharging (and thus zero fee processing) is not permitted in certain states.
+Additionally, you cannot surcharge debit transactions, even when “run as credit.”
+If you’re in a state that prohibits surcharges, you will not be able to use zero fee-style processing.

 If you do use zero-fee processing, you’ll still be responsible for charges for debit cards, equipment charges (if applicable), and any monthly fees.
 Some processors that offer zero-fee processing require monthly fees for utilizing their equipment.

-It's also worth noting that in most states, surcharging is permissible.
-You can choose to pass on the cost of processing to your customers through a surcharge regardless of what pricing model you use - "free" processing simply makes it automatic from the start instead of something you set up with your processor after the fact.
+It’s also worth noting that in most states, surcharging is permissible.
+You can choose to pass on the cost of processing to your customers through a surcharge regardless of what pricing model you use.
+“Free” processing simply handles setup for you rather than requiring you work with your processor for setup.

 In many cases, if you’re on a competitive interchange plus pricing model and choose to surcharge, your customers will pay less than if you surcharge through a zero-fee processor.
 The reason is that surcharges can’t exceed the actual cost of processing or 4%, whichever is lower.
 Businesses on a competitive interchange plus model will typically pay much lower rates than 4%, so the surcharge to customers would be lower as well.
 However, no-fee processors typically jack up the cost of processing to just under 4% so that they can surcharge your customers for the maximum allowable amount.

 Read more about zero fee processing.